Canadian Institute for Advanced Research (CIFAR).

 CIFAR invites exceptional early career researchers to participate in CIFAR's network of more than 400 researchers from over 22 countries, who together are pursuing answers to some of the most complex challenges facing the world today.
 The CIFAR Azrieli Global Scholars program provides funding, skills training, mentorship, and opportunities to collaborate with outstanding colleagues from diverse disciplines, positioning scholars as research leaders and agents of change.

 Applicants can be from anywhere in the world, must hold a PhD (or equivalent) and be within the first five years of a full-time academic position.
-Scholars’ research interests must be aligned with the themes of an eligible CIFAR research program.
-The themes for the 2020 round have been announced and are:
+Applicants’ research interests must be aligned with the themes of a CIFAR research program recruiting in 2022-2024: